The best supplements & OTC pain relievers for period cramps

 When to talk to your doctor: Prescription relief for severe cramps

-As always, talk to your doctor if you experience menstrual cramps that severely disrupt your life.
+As always, talk to your doctor if you experience menstrual cramps that severely disrupt your daily life.
 Of course, your period won’t be all puppies and butterflies, but it shouldn’t be so painful that you have to call out sick from work or school.
-If it does get to that point, it’s a good idea to check in with your healthcare provider and rule out any potential underlying conditions (such as endometriosis, fibroids, or cysts).

 If endometriosis is suspected, your doctor may recommend a pelvic exam, ultrasound, or even laparoscopy to investigate further.

-Oral contraceptives (birth control pills) may help with severe period pain due to endometriosis or other reproductive health conditions.
+Oral contraceptives (hormonal birth control pills) may help with severe period pain due to endometriosis or other reproductive health conditions.
 For some, prescription pain relief may be an option, as well: Both diclofenac (a.k.a.
 Voltaren) and mefenamic acid (Ponstel) are occasionally prescribed as a “level up” from your typical over-the-counter NSAIDs.
-Keep in mind that, while neither are addictive, they can cause stomach ulcers if used frequently.
+Keep in mind that, while neither are addictive, they can cause side effects such as stomach ulcers if used frequently.

-We hope it goes without saying, but if you ever get to a point where you’re unable to move or stand up straight due to period pain, go to the emergency room.
+We hope it goes without saying, but if you ever get to a point where you’re unable to move or stand up straight because of period pain, go to the emergency room.

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.